UCMerced-ccCAT/GeneralInfo/README.md

-# GeneralInfo
+# General Info
-This repo maintains a Wiki with info useful for ccCAT members.
+This repo maintains a Wiki with info useful for members of the Center for Chemical Computation and Theory at UC Merced.
+To learn more about the ccCAT, visit our website